zopefoundation/martian/src/martian/README.txt

 ----------

-"Deducing declarative configuration actions from Python code" - that sounds very abstracxt.
+"Deducing declarative configuration actions from Python code" - that sounds very abstract.
 What does it actually mean?
 In order to explain this, let's first look at an example of a simple framework that can be *configured* with plugins.
 We will define a framework for handling files based on their extensions::